natmasslove/aws_howto/handson/github_actions_terraform/README.md

 This creates IAM Role.
 Please note the IAM Role's arn in outputs.

+5. Create secrets in your GitHub repo:
-5. Create a secret name "IAM_ROLE_ARN" at GitHub.com (your repository page) and put ARN from output as a value.
+   1. "IAM_ROLE_ARN", put ARN from output as a value.
+   2. "AWS_REGION", assign the region where you want github workflows to operate.